 A home inspection should be completed prior to scheduling the appraisal.
 If these appraisal conditions are discovered by the home inspector, the buyer can negotiate with the seller to repair prior to the appraisal inspection being conducted.
 If the seller declines to repair, then the buyer can decide to walk away or explore options like a rehab loan like the FHA 203K or Homestyle Conventional Rehab loan to make the required repairs.

 Sellers should also be aware of any potential property condition issues for their home.
 If possible, fix these problems before putting on the market.
-If the list of issues for a conventional appraisal is a problem, you may be looking at a cash buyer or buyer with rehab loan.
-In addition, these problems will negatively affect your home’s market value.
+If the list of issues for a conventional appraisal is a problem for your home, you may be looking at a cash buyer or buyer with a rehab loan.
+These problems will negatively affect your home’s market value.

 This is meant as guide for both buyers and sellers in understanding how property condition affects potential financing for homes.
 If you have further questions, please feel free to ask.